 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

-What's going on with the inventory at Imation?
+What's going on with the inventory at Intersil?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 156.3%.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 5.8%.
-Although Imation shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 13.6%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 9.5%.
+Intersil seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+Intersil may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line